 Remember that you must be completely dedicated.

-I will tell you from experience that if you want to fly as a captaincaptaincaptaincaptain with United Airlines you will need to jump through lots of hoops to get there no matter how you get to ATP standards.
+I will tell you from experience that if you want to fly as a Captain with United Airlines you will need to jump through lots of hoops to get there no matter how you get to ATP standards.

 You have an exceptional chance of getting to Captain with United with this program.